Hablamos Español

 2. Locate the source of your leak by checking for wet spots on the floor or listening for dripping or gurgling sounds coming from inside the wall.

-3. If you can’t find the leak, call in a professional home inspector to help locate it and offer recommendations on how to fix it.
+professional home inspector to help locate it and offer recommendations on how to fix it.

 4. Act quickly to repair the leak to avoid further damage to your home.